Velociraptor Security Configuration

 Generating client side certificates

-Creating API client file on /tmp/api.config.yaml.
+Creating API client file on /tmp/dummy.api.config.yaml.

 No role added to user Client.
 You will need to do this later using the 'acl grant' command.

-This will create an API key and an API user called Client.
 It is critical that the user has no roles or permissions on the server to prevent this key from being used to connect to the API ports.
+Therefore the message concerning the use the acl_grant command shown above should NOT be followed.

 Requiring client side certificates